CharlieAlphaFox/BinanceMarginTrader/README.md

 # BinanceMarginTrader
-Binance Marging Trading defined in easy functions
+Binance Marging Trading defined in easy functions.
+You can go long or short assets weather they increase in price or not.
 ## Table of contents
 * [Technologies](#technologies)
 * [Setup](#setup)